felipetovarhenao/swarmix/README.md

-# **xcmix**: Extended RTcmix Library
+# **swarmix**: Extended RTcmix Library

 ### Description

-**xcmix** is a third-party library for the RTcmix scripting language.
+**swarmix** is a third-party library for the RTcmix scripting language.
 The library includes of a wide variety of functions for data processing, unit conversion, mathematical functions, and more.

 ### Documentation
 _Coming soon..._

 ### Installation

-In the root folder of the RTCmix tree (typically `${HOME}/RTcmix`), create a new folder named `minclude`, and move `xcmix.lib` and the `xcmix` folder into that folder.
+In the root folder of the RTCmix tree (typically `${HOME}/RTcmix`), create a new folder named `minclude`, and move `swarmix.lib` and the `swarmix` folder into that folder.

 ### Usage

-To use `xcmix`, include the following line at the top of your script:
+To use `swarmix`, include the following line at the top of your script:
 ```
-include xcmix.lib
+include swarmix.lib
 ```

 ### License